DevataDev/AvProxy/readme.md

 ## Simple IPTV proxy, small, faster, compact

 - Available protocols are HTTP(S)/HLS(S)(AES-128)/UDP/RTP for inputs and outputs
-- T2MI(PLP) demux for inputs
 - Basic/Digest Auth for ingress http[s]/hls[s] url
-- MPTS demux for all of are input protocols
+- MPTS/T2MI(PLP) demux for all of are input protocols
 - HLS Chunks at memory
 - Configuration can be at remote http[s] url place and will reconfigure inputs and outputs